dempseynoel/process-mining-application/README.md

 # R Shiny Process Mining Tool

-*A recreation of a private repository.*
+*A recreation of a private repository I've prevously made.*

 An R Shiny process mining tool to aid in demonstrations and bid development where usage of commerical process mining tools are unavailable.
 Interact with the tool and example event log **[here](https://ndrshiny.shinyapps.io/process_mining_application/)**.